Skyline High School (Utah): Basketball

 Skyline won state basketball championships in 1976 and 1977.
 The 1977 team was ranked nationally as the fifth-best team in America, with a record of 26-1.

 Women's tennis

 Skyline's women's tennis team has been state champions for three consecutive years in 2009-5A, 2010-5A, and 2011-4A; they took second in 2008-5A.
 Skyline was one of the original 5A schools, when 5A was established in Utah in 1993, but due to decreasing student enrollment, was moved to the 4A program in 2011.

-Swimming

-Skyline's swim teams hold a seven-year dynasty (2001–08) at the state competition.
-Head coach Rod Horton spent 12 years with Skyline and won nine swimming state championships.
-In 2005 Mr. Horton retired from Skyline High School to become Vice Principal at Taylorsville High School—another school in the Granite School District.

-Mr. Horton was replaced by Joe Pereira in 2005.
-Mr. Pereira moved to Skyline High School after a successful coaching career with Cyprus High School.
-Skyline swimming continued under Mr. Pereira to win three state championships, and eight second place finishes for both the men and women.

 Lacrosse

 Skyline's lacrosse team had its inaugural season as an independent team in the spring of 1997.
 Due to a lack of participation in 1996, they competed jointly with Brighton High School.
 The team has been a contender for the state championship on a number of occasions.
 In 2005 Skyline won the state championship.